Himmalay-Devulapalli/freelancing_Portfolios/README.md

 # freelancing_Portfolios
-This repository is an index for all the projects I have developed.
+This repository is an index for few projects I have developed.

 # [JobNut.in](https://jobnut.in)